 In 2001 my husband and I moved to Anchorage, AK where I taught high school science (Geology, Environmental Science, Integrated Science, and Astronomy) for the Anchorage School District.
 During the summers I volunteered within Chugach State Park leading programs and nature hikes on the park’s natural history.
 Throughout our time in Alaska we explored as much of the state as possible.
 We camped in Denali when our boys were babies, hiked the many miles of trails that run through the beautiful Chugach Mountains, drove the Dalton Highway past the Arctic Circle, through the Brooks Range, and up to the North Slope of Alaska, explored the Tongass National Forest (a temperate rainforest) around Ketchikan, AK, and spent the first weekend of every March attending the start of the Iditarod.
 We even spent a year living in a tiny cabin in the mountains with an outhouse!

-My interest in sustainability and gardening brought me to the Biodynamic Association in 2014, where I held the roles of Scholarship Fund, Education, and Online Groups.
+My interest in sustainability and gardening brought me to the Biodynamic Association, where I held the roles of Scholarship Fund, Education, and Online Groups.
 In August of 2016 I accepted a teaching position with the Anchorage School District teaching high school Physics, Earth Science and Environmental Science.
 I have also developed a high school course on creating resilient and sustainable communities, an interdisciplinary course that provides students with the skills necessary to design solutions to community issues and live more lightly on the earth.

 “I sincerely believe that for the child, and for the parent seeking to guide him, it is not half so important to know as to feel.
 If facts are the seeds that later produce knowledge and wisdom, then the emotions and the impressions of the senses are the fertile soil in which the seeds must grow.
 The years of early childhood are the time to prepare the soil.
 Once the emotions have been aroused—a sense of the beautiful, the excitement of the new and the unknown, a feeling of sympathy, pity, admiration or love—then we wish for knowledge about the object of our emotional response.
 Once found, it has lasting meaning.
 It is more important to pave the way for the child to want to know than to put him on a diet of facts he is not ready to assimilate.”